sanam2405/SoftwareEnergyCost/README.md

 # SoftwareEnergyCost
-This repository contains the codes for estimating the Energy Cost of a Software
+This repository contains the codes for estimating the Energy Cost of a Software.

 ## Image Classifier using CNN on Cifar10 dataset